 For the information in the route planner MyRoute-app depends on the information from the different map makers.
-Not every map recognises the same roads and sometimes it seems as if the ferry or bridge you used yesterday does not exist for the route planner.
+Not every map recognizes the same roads and sometimes it seems as if the ferry or bridge you used yesterday does not exist for the route planner.
 Then, of course, you don't want your navigation system to divert you and that's why we have a trick to navigate these so-called closed roads after all.

-The image above is a clear example that a ferry, which is still in use, is not recognised by the map.
+The image above is a clear example that a ferry, which is still in use, is not recognized by the map.
 The route sends you on a big diversion.
 Sometimes it already helps to place the waypoints closer to the ferry, at the entrance and exit of the ferry for example.
 Sometimes, however, this is still not enough.
 Then you can solve the problem as follows:

 - Place a waypoint at the beginning of the ferry/enclosure;